gamalon/botkit-middleware-gamalon/readme.md

 });
 ```

-* Once you've created the middleware, you have to use it.
+* Once you've created the middleware, you can to use it.
 Gamalon's middleware can be used at any step of the incoming messages pipeline: `ingest`, `normalize`, `categorize`, `receive`.
 Below is an example of adding it to the `receive` step.

 ```js
 controller.middleware.receive.use(gamalonMiddleware);